jgraving/pinpoint/README.md

 =======================================

 **pinpoint** is a Python library for generating and tracking 2D barcode tags.
-The library uses numpy and matplotlib to generate barcode tags and uses OpenCV to automatically track the each tag.
+The library uses numpy and matplotlib to generate barcode tags and uses OpenCV to automatically track each tag.
 It provides a high-level API for the automated measurement of animal behavior and locomotion.

 This software is still in early-release development.
 Expect some adventures.